Black Friday | 25% off online accounting for 6 months!

-While not the first targeted campaign of this kind from HMRC, the timing has raised eyebrows, coming as it does only a short time before the government introduces changes to off-payroll working (IR35) rules effective from April 2020.
+While not the first targeted campaign of this kind from HMRC, the timing has raised eyebrows, coming as it did only a short time before the government was planning to introduce changes to off-payroll working (IR35) rules.

 So, what are HMRC hoping to achieve with this campaign, and what lessons can contractors learn from it?

 (Note: Due to the Covid-19 outbreak, the government has postponed the scheduled changes to the rules surrounding IR35 in the private sector.
 These will now be introduced on 6th April 2021, a year later than planned.)

 We understand around 1,500 GSK contractors received a letter from HMRC asking them to check the employment status of their contracts for the 2018/19 tax year.
 In the letters, HMRC say they have reviewed the contract between GSK and the Personal Service Company and believe the contract is one of employment and ‘falls within IR35 rules’.
 HMRC set a tight deadline to respond by 19th September 2019.